Key Clinical Updates in Antithrombotic Therapy

 Heparins may be preferable as initial therapy in hospitalized patients with clinical instability and fluctuating renal or hepatic function, when bleeding risk is high, or when there is concern that thrombolysis may be required.

 The currently available anticoagulants include unfractionated heparin, LMWHs, fondaparinux, vitamin K antagonists (ie, warfarin), and DOACs (ie, dabigatran, rivaroxaban, apixaban, edoxaban).
 (For a discussion of injectable DTIs, see section Heparin-Induced Thrombocytopenia above.)

 A. Unfractionated Heparin and LMWHs

 Unfractionated heparin is a biologic product most commonly derived from porcine intestinal tissue rich in heparin-bearing mast cells.
 It is heterogeneous with respect to sulfation and polymer length; individual molecules may range from 3000 to 30,000.
-Only about one-third of the molecules in a given preparation of unfractionated heparin contain the crucial pentasaccharide sequence necessary for binding of antithrombin and exerting its anticoagulant effect upon thrombin.
+About one-third of the molecules in a given preparation of unfractionated heparin contain the crucial pentasaccharide sequence necessary for binding of antithrombin and exerting its anticoagulant effect upon thrombin.
 Heparin is highly negatively charged, and upon intravenous infusion, it binds to a large array of blood components, such as endothelial cells, platelets, mast cells, and plasma proteins.
 The degree of anticoagulation with unfractionated heparin is typically monitored by aPTT or anti-Xa level in patients who are receiving the drug in therapeutic doses, although the pharmacokinetics of unfractionated heparin are poorly predictable.
-Only a fraction of an infused dose of heparin is metabolized by the kidneys, however, making it safe to use in most patients with significant kidney disease.
+Only a fraction of an infused dose of heparin is metabolized by the kidneys, making it safe to use in most patients with significant kidney disease.